Lydia Lunch: Literature

 In 1997, Lunch released Paradoxia, a loose autobiography, in which she documented her early life, sexual history, substance abuse and mental health problems.
 Time Out New York gave it a favorable review, while Bookslut ambiguously concluded "It's to the reader to determine whether Lunch's study goes deeper than that, or if instead, it's a kind of literary and philosophical repetition compulsion, a reprisal of greatest hits from male nihilists, sexual adventurers and chroniclers of deviance."
 PopMatters called it a "brutal but boring and predictable circus, about which Lunch shows no emotions.
 Only fatigue seems to have given her pause."

 Additionally, Lunch has authored both traditional books and comix (with graphic novel artist Ted McKeever).

 Other work

-In 2013, Lunch ran self-empowerment workshops in locations such as Ojai, California, US and Rennes, France.
+In 2013, Lunch ran self-empowerment workshops in locations such as Ojai, California, and Rennes, France.
 In regard to the Rennes workshop, her inaugural self-empowerment event, Lunch recalled: "Every day people would come in that would have to get a hug.
 I felt like mother India."
 In April of that year, Lunch said that she is the producer of the Emilio Cubeiro album Death of an Asshole.
 In 2014 Lunch shot a series of photographs with Austin, Texas-based artist, Darla Teagarden.

 In 2019 Lunch started the podcast The Lydian Spin.
 Lunch hosts each weekly episode with bassist Tim Dahl.

 In 2020, Lunch appeared on the album Against All Logic "2017–2019", by producer Nicolas Jaar.